Policy on Privacy , Dignity and Respect

 For the purpose of this policy:

-Privacy refers to, “freedom from intrusion and embarrassment and relates to all Information and practice that is personal or sensitive in nature to an individual.
+Policy on Privacy, Dignity and Respect.
+Privacy refers to, freedom from intrusion and emb that is personal or sensitive in nature to an individual.
 Privacy is a key principle, which underpins human dignity, and remains a basic human right and the reasonable expectation of every person.”
 Human Rights Act, 1998 Dignity, “is concerned with how people feel, think and behave in relation to the worth or value of themselves and others.
 To treat someone with dignity is to treat them as being of worth, in a way that is respectful of them as valued individuals, being of equal value and worth irrespective of differences such as age, race, culture, gender, sexual orientation, social background, health or marital status, disability, religion or political conviction.”

 Recognising and enabling an individual’s right to privacy, dignity and respect are an essential part of best practice and accepted as a right by healthcare users, carers and all healthcare staff.
 This policy will outline expected standards of practice.
 This policy was devised to ensure all healthcare users receiving care within our organisation have their rights to privacy, dignity and respect acknowledged.
 These will be promoted at all times by all staff irrespective of role and purpose and within the resources available.
 Current equality legislation places the responsibility on the organisation to prevent discrimination and harassment and show how it is ensuring equitable services.
 Providing care that ensures the dignity of healthcare service users, respects the diversity of the population and the individual needs of these users is how this organisation shows it is meeting its requirements.
 The privacy, dignity and respect policy clearly relates to the ways in which healthcare users and their carers are to be treated while being cared for by our staff.
 The scope of the behaviours and values outlined in this policy is by no means to be confined simply to the healthcare users and carers.
 It is recognised that, as healthcare workers, all staff should display values and behaviours which promote privacy, dignity and respect to each other, and throughout the organisation.